Explore the Historic Site

 - Take a guided Historic Painting Walk

-- Learn about Brown County settlers in the century old Dewar Log Cabin
+- Learn about past Brown County farmers in the century old Dewar Log Cabin

 - Bring binoculars to identify warblers and woodpeckers